GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 70%.
 Tidiness and closure are important but not always possible.
 That's why *wabi sabi* is one of my mantras.
 But surely there must be cases where perfection can be achieved?
     - Alexithymia
         - The inability to express emotions.
-        - ME: 60%.
+        - ME: 70%.
 I write more than a say.
 I wish I could more easily say "I love you", but it doesn't come easy.
+Possibly related to having 7 brothers & 1 sister.
+I wonder how much this contributes to my anti-hedonism?
     - Rigidity
         - Inflexibility, difficulty making transitions, adherence to set patterns.
 Mental rigidity arises out of a deficit of the executive functions.
+Difficulty with unmet expectations.
-        - ME: 70%.
+        - ME: 60%.
 I MUST have milk with cookies or PBJ.
 I MUST have soda with pizza or burger.
-But I can be flexible with sufficient reason, or if I run into a wall and need to get creative.
-However emotionalism can interefere.
+I can be flexible with sufficient reason, i.e. it is important to hear people out before ruling them out.
+I am also flexible if I run into a wall and need to get creative.
+I'm not aware of any insistently repititioius behaviours.
     - Impulsivity
         - Risk taking, lack of planning, and making up one's mind quickly (Eysenck and Eysenck).
 A component of disinhibition.
         - ME: 30%.
 I tend to be constrained This is very context sensitive.
 If the situation is random then yes I can be impulsive or spontaneous.